ARTIST DREAMER INSPIRER EDUCATOR

 From there, we moved to Connecticut-new art museums & more historical sites!
 Art continued in my life.
 I lived in the art department at Hand High School in Madison.
 My teachers embraced my passion & encouraged me to think outside of the box.
 The seed is growing.

 I graduated from Hand high school with an art scholarship to Endicott College.
-My mom went there & I was lucky enough to have as my educator, Professor Broudo- my art angel.
+My mom went there & I was lucky enough to Professor Broudo as my professor- my art angel.
 He took me under his wings & guided me like no other.
 I remember waking up at 6am, running to the art building to see if my pottery had come out of the kiln.
 He was just standing at the door, arms crossed & nodding... "now that's an inspired artist."
 Weekends were spent either painting the ocean scenes, taking a train into Boston & visiting the art museums or making pottery & talking art with Professor Broudo.
 Leaves are forming.

 Now married with three children, I have found that what "annoyed" me as a child" has only prepared me for the next part of my journey....inspiring the next generation in a fun & loving environment.
 It is something inside me that I can not turn off.
 Art is my heart, soul & mind.
 The flower is blooming.